tauri-apps/tauri-docs/docs/guides/building/windows.md

 :::

 :::note
 You can remove the Webview2 Runtime download check from the installer by setting [webviewInstallMode] to `skip`.
-Your application WON'T work if the user does not have the runtime installed.
+Your application WILL NOT work if the user does not have the runtime installed.
 :::

 ### Embedding the Webview2 Bootstrapper